Huegoxaga/notes/javascript/react.md

 	handlerWithArgs = id => {
 		//when pass argument is needed, use inline arrow functions };
+	inputStateChange(x, event) {
+		// for a event hanlder the last parameter is always the event object implicitly.
+		// input value can be obtained from event.target.value this.setState({ input: { name: event.target.value } });
+	}

 }
 export default Counter;
 ```